hsgg/1-node-supercomputer/2023/blog-20230108-bad-documentaries.md

 Why is the documentary not showing such a graph?
 What is it that makes the narrator say so confidently that the world wars are a reason (not the only reason) for Swiss wealth?
 Did they see such a graph?
 If they did, why don't they show it?
 Is it hard to make such a graph?
 Did Piketty & Co. not collect such data?

-So here is my gripe: The documentary fails to present a convincing argument why the arguments present are the actual resons.
-We as viewers are left out of the full argumentation.
-An argument needs more than to be internally consistent.
-We need to hear the reasoning that leads us to believe these claims.
+So here is my gripe: The documentary fails to present a convincing argument why the arguments present are the actual reasons for Swiss wealth.
+We as the viewers are left out of the full argumentation.
+An argument needs more than to be internally consistent and plausible.
+We need to hear the reasoning that leads us to believe these are the actual processes that lead to Swiss riches.

 ## The Viewer